1964 split in the Communist Party of India: 1957 elections

 CPI won the 1957 Kerala Legislative Assembly election, which was seen as an affirmation of the peaceful transition line set by the 20th CPSU Congress.
 The CPI electoral victory in Kerala resulted in the first opposition-run state government in independent India.
 Namboodiripad was sworn in as Chief Minister.
 And whilst in the 1952 elections CPI had won 106 seats in the Legislative Assemblies around the country, in the 1957 elections the party won 201 seats nation-wide.

 In addition to winning the state assembly election in Kerala, CPI also emerged as the largest opposition party in the parliamentary (Lok Sabha) election.
 Dange was elected to the Lok Sabha by wide margin.
 After the election Dange was elected as the new CPI group leader in the Lok Sabha.

 The outcome of the 1957 elections would impact the roles of Dange and Namboodiripad within the party hierarchy.
 During the period of 1953-1956 Namboodiripad was seen as the number two in the party, and he was accepted by all factions as the default acting general secretary during Ghosh's medical leaves.
 But once he took charge as Chief Minister, he was no longer able to exercise organizational functions at the Delhi party headquarters.
 Generally Dange had been perceived as the number three in the party hierarchy.
 But his electoral victory and the role he played as the leader of the largest parliamentary opposition faction significantly increased his political stature.
 And being present at the parliament in Delhi, in the vicinity of the central party headquarters, enabled Dange to emerge as a potential candidate to act as the replacement for the general secretary during Ghosh's medical absences.
 Coincidentally, Ghosh had no periods of absence during Namboodiripad's tenure as Chief Minister of Kerala.

 Furthermore, the Kerala election victory caused party to impose curbs on militant mass movements across the country, leading to resentment in party ranks both in Kerala and other states.
-At the 1957 International Meeting of Communist and Workers Parties, held in Moscow, the CCP criticized at the CPI for having formed a ministry in Kerala.
+At the 1957 International Meeting of Communist and Workers Parties, held in Moscow, the CCP criticized the CPI for having formed a ministry in Kerala.